The best variable ND filters: fader filters for videography and photography

-The best variable ND filters make ideal companions for videographers, filmmakers and photographers alike.
-Giving you incredible flexibility in controlling the amount of light that enters a lens, variable neutral density filters can be adjusted to different levels of opacity, meaning you can block a lot of light, or relatively little, all with the same filter.
+The best variable ND filters are ideal companions for videographers, filmmakers and photographers alike.
+Offering incredible flexibility in controlling the amount of light that enters a lens, variable neutral density filters can be adjusted to different levels of opacity, meaning you can block a lot of light, or relatively little, all with the same filter.

-A variable ND filter enables you to can slow down the shutter speed to create amazing long-exposure effects.
-These include creating milky seas and skies, erasing moving people from an urban scene and creating dramatic light trails.
+A variable ND filter enables you to slow down the shutter speed to create amazing long-exposure stills photographs.
+These include creating milky seas and skies, erasing moving people from an urban scene, and creating dramatic light trails.

 Ben is the Imaging Labs manager, responsible for all the testing on Digital Camera World and across the entire photography portfolio at Future.
-Whether he's in the lab testing the sharpness of new lenses, the resolution of the latest image sensors, the zoom range of monster bridge cameras or even the latest camera phones, Ben is our go-to guy for technical insight.
+Whether he's in the lab testing the sharpness of new lenses, the resolution of the latest image sensors, the zoom range of monster bridge cameras or filters, Ben is our go-to guy for technical insight.

 The Quick List